Shakz76/Eazy-Hax-RetroPie-Toolkit/README.md

-# Eazy-Hax-RetroPie-Toolkit
+# Eazy-Hax-ORA-Toolkit
-A toolkit for fixing common issues and enabling features on your RetroPie
+A toolkit for fixing common issues and enabling features on your Odroid Retro Arena.